ktooi/ansible-role-ofed/README.md

 ## Notes

-* **Repository files**:  The role downloads the appropriate repository file (`.repo` for Red Hat, `.list` for Debian/Ubuntu) from the Mellanox public mirror.
-The vendor documentation explains that this is the recommended method for adding the repository.
+* **Repository files**:  The role downloads the appropriate repository file (`.repo` for Red Hat, `.list` for Debian/Ubuntu/Proxmox) from the Mellanox public mirror.
+For Debian‑based systems it then inserts a `signed‑by` directive referencing the downloaded GPG key so that APT will trust the repository without using the deprecated `apt‑key` mechanism.
+The vendor documentation recommends adding the repository via these files.
 * **Removing conflicting packages**:  On Debian/Ubuntu/Proxmox systems the role purges a list of packages (e.g. `libipathverbs1`, `librdmacm1`, `libibverbs1`, `libmthca1`, `openmpi-bin`, `ibverbs-utils`, `infiniband-diags`, `ibutils`, `perftest`) prior to installation, as recommended by NVIDIA.
 The cited lines show the command to remove these packages using `apt-get`; they are not a version number but an instruction for preparing the system.
 You can disable this behaviour by setting `ofed_remove_distro_packages` to false.
 * **Kernel updates**:  On Red Hat family systems the role attempts to match the installed Mellanox `kmod-mlnx-ofa_kernel` package to a corresponding `kernel` package.
 If `ofed_update_kernel` is enabled, the role installs the matching kernel and updates GRUB to boot it by default.
 * **Managing openib.conf**:  If `ofed_manage_openib_conf` is true, the role deploys a Jinja2 template for `/etc/infiniband/openib.conf` with flags such as `FORCE_MODE` and `RDMA_UCM_LOAD` set according to variables.
 The `openibd` service is notified to restart when this file changes.